Lorazepam: Overdose

-In cases of a suspected lorazepam overdose, it is important to establish whether the person is a regular user of lorazepam or other benzodiazepines since regular use causes tolerance to develop.
-Also, one must ascertain whether other substances were also ingested.
+In cases of a suspected lorazepam overdose, it is recommended to establish whether the person is a regular user of lorazepam or other benzodiazepines since regular use causes tolerance to develop.
+This includes ascertaining whether other substances were also ingested.

 Signs of overdose range through mental confusion, dysarthria, paradoxical reactions, drowsiness, hypotonia, ataxia, hypotension, hypnotic state, coma, cardiovascular depression, respiratory depression, and death.
-However, fatal overdoses on benzodiazepines alone are rare and less common than with barbiturates.
+Fatal overdoses on benzodiazepines alone are rare and less common than with barbiturates.
 Such a difference is largely due to benzodiazepine activity as a neuroreceptor modulator, and not as an activator per se.
-Lorazepam and similar medications do however act in synergy with alcohol, which increases the risk of overdose.
+Lorazepam and similar medications act in synergy with alcohol, which increases the risk of overdose.